WalletConnect/walletconnect-docs/README.md

 ## Modifying routes

-Whenever a route is changed DocSearch needs to crawls the website in order to keep the search engine working properly, this is scheduled once a week, it is therefore recommended to use redirects to avoid broken links.
+Whenever a route is changed DocSearch needs to crawl the website in order to keep the search engine working properly, this is scheduled once a week, it is therefore recommended to use redirects to avoid broken links.
 See [link](https://vercel.com/docs/concepts/projects/project-configuration#redirects).

 ## Customize Settings & Theme